AmbrogioMB/linear-battery-models/README.md

 # Linear Battery Models

 Python implementation of linear optimization and rule-based models for the operation of photovoltaic (PV) battery systems under uncertainty.
-The models were developed for the study **“Comparative Analysis of Linear Battery Models for Carbon Emission Optimization in Solar Energy Systems”**.
+The models were developed for the study **``Comparative Analysis of Linear Battery Models for Carbon Emission Optimization in Solar Energy Systems''**.

 ---